Large Village House with Pigeon House (Dovecote) - Grand Modele (pigeonnier)

 Item No. 2C221

-Stable without Base - Étable No. 2 sans plateau Three sides enclosed - it works well for the holy family, but also can be used...
+Stable without Base - Étable No. 2 sans plateau Three sides enclosed - it works well for the holy family, and also can be used as...

 Courtyard Stable - Êtable Preau The Courtyard Stable allows an open view of figures lit by the stable's natural skylight.
 The Courtyard Stable measures: 9-1/2"...